 - The Umbrella Café at Mt.
 Morrisey opens.

-- The Elevation Quad Chair on Tod Mountain opens providing the resort with another lift in the alpine, and also servicing the Nancy Greene International Race Centre.
+- The Elevation Quad Chair on Tod Mountain opens providing the resort with another lift in the alpine and also servicing the Nancy Greene International Race Centre.

 - Construction of the Kookaburra Lodge begins with phase one of the project scheduled to be completed in 2009.

-- The Canadian Ski Council awards Sun Peaks the National Winner of the Industry Recognition and Excellence Award for outstanding record of customer loyalty, excellence in customer satisfaction, and strong commitment to increasing growth in skiing and snowboarding.
+- The Canadian Ski Council awards Sun Peaks the National Winner of the Industry Recognition and Excellence Award for its outstanding record of customer loyalty, excellence in customer satisfaction, and strong commitment to increasing growth in skiing and snowboarding.